MonaKucinska/Github-API/README.md

 ## General Information

 The aim of this project is to build a simple web app.
-The app displays sorted repositories of a given GitHub user.
+The app displays basic information about the user along with sorted public repositories.
 The GitHub user is selected by the user of this app.

 ## Technologies Used